aduros/wasm4/site/src/pages/community.md

 - Submit a bug report or feature request on Github.
 - Answer questions on the forums.
 - Implement support for a new tool or language.
+- Give the project a star on Github for visibility.

 ## Roadmap